classicoman2/Pd2.1_2021/README.md

 ### 3. (Optional) Deploy the website

-Deploy the website to **Heroku**, **Netlify** or similar tools.
+Deploy the website with **Netlify** or similar tools.

 ## HAND OVER SPRINTS

-### SPRINT 1: Hand over the website repository
+### SPRINT 1+2: Website repository (+ deployment) + esborrany de la presentació
-> :alarm_clock: Deadline: 20/01/2020
+> :alarm_clock: Deadline: Friday 29/01/2021

 * Store the website into a github public repository and [insert the URL in this document](https://docs.google.com/spreadsheets/d/1ymNPMas7skRIr2i3mFZtaIYn-Gb7QR_z5bPOZPeZFDI/edit#gid=0)
-* It will contain the website without the video presentation.
+* It will contain the website without the video presentation

-### SPRINT 2: Entregar un esborrany de la presentació
-> :alarm_clock: Deadline: 24/01/2020
+* (Optional) Deploy the application with Netlify or similar tool

-Insert a link to your presentation in the README.MD of your project.
+* Add a link to your presentation in the top part of the `README.MD` file
-The presentation access should be public.
+* The presentation access should be public.
+* You final presentation should be available for the other groups to see & compare to their framework

-### SPRINT 3: Entrega definitiva de la presentació
+### SPRINT 2: Presentation finished
-> :alarm_clock: Deadline: 28/01/2020
+> :alarm_clock: Deadline: Wednesday 03/02/2021
+* From this point, you can not change your presentations (only small changes/buts)

 ### Video Presentations premiere
-> :scream: Date: 29/01/2020
+> :scream: Date: Thursday 04/02/2020